brianc/node-pg-native/README.md

 ```

+### sync

-Because `pg-native` is bound to libpq is it able to provide _sync_ operations for both connection and queries.
+Because `pg-native` is bound to [libpq](https://github.com/brianc/node-libpq) it is able to provide _sync_ operations for both connection and queries.
 This is exteremly convienent sometimes.

 ```js
 var Client = require('pg-native')